The Diabetes Diet

-- Instead of chips or crackers, try snacking on nuts or seeds.
-Add them to your morning cereal or have a little handful for a filling snack.
-Nut butters are also very satisfying and full of healthy fats.
+- Instead of chips or crackers, snack on nuts or seeds or add them to your morning cereal.
+Nut butters are also very satisfying.

-- Instead of frying, choose to grill, broil, bake, or stir-fry.
+- Instead of frying, choose to broil, bake, or stir-fry.

 Eat at regularly set times

 Your body is better able to regulate blood sugar levels—and your weight—when you maintain a regular meal schedule.
-Aim for moderate and consistent portion sizes for each meal or snack.
+Aim for moderate and consistent portion sizes for each meal.

-- Don’t skip breakfast.
 Start your day off with a good breakfast.
-Eating breakfast every day will help you have energy as well as steady blood sugar levels.
+It will provide energy as well as steady blood sugar levels.

-- Eat regular small meals—up to 6 per day.
-People tend to eat larger portions when they are overly hungry, so eating regularly will help you keep your portions in check.
+Eat regular small meals—up to 6 per day.
+Eating regularly will help you keep your portions in check.

-- Keep calorie intake the same.
-Regulating the amount of calories you eat on a day-to-day basis has an impact on the regularity of your blood sugar levels.
-Try to eat roughly the same amount of calories every day, rather than overeating one day or at one meal, and then skimping on the next.
+Keep calorie intake the same.
+To regulate blood sugar levels, try to eat roughly the same amount every day, rather than overeating one day or at one meal, and then skimping the next.

 Keep a food diary

-Why does writing down what you eat and drink help you drop pounds?
-For one, it helps you identify problem areas—such as your afternoon snack or your morning latte—where you’re getting a lot more calories than you realized.
-It also increases your awareness of what, why, and how much you’re eating, which helps you cut back on mindless snacking and emotional eating.
+A recent study found that people who kept a food diary lost twice as much weight as those who didn’t.
+Why?
+A written record helps you identify problem areas—such as your afternoon snack or your morning latte—where you’re getting more calories than you realized.
+It also increases your awareness of what, why, and how much you’re eating, which helps you cut back on mindless snacking.